Training Articles - Psychology

 - Minding your Mental Fitness

-David Lowes and Dr Matt Long investigated the mindset of mature elite athletes and the mindset of social athletes.
-Being in the right frame of mind is an essentiality to deliver a performance allied with endless hours of steady running and repetition work on the track for middle distance athletes.
+David Lowes and Dr Matt Long investigated the mindset of mature elite athletes and social athletes' perspective.
+Being in the right frame of mind is essential to deliver a performance allied with endless hours of steady running and repetition work on the track for middle-distance athletes.

 - Controlling the Raging Monster Within

-To control your emotions during competition you must do two tasks - have an accepting mindset before a competition and arm yourself with mental strategies to cope with errors or mishaps.
+To control your emotions during a competition, you must do two tasks - have an accepting mindset before a competition and arm yourself with mental strategies to cope with errors or mishaps.

 - Mental toughness - Count your blessings

 Dr Matt Long explores some useful mental strategies that you could use to help you cope with endurance events like the marathon or the Tour De France.

-- What influence will sports psychology have on rehabilitation of injuries and the improvement of performance of sports skills?
+- What influence will sports psychology have on the rehabilitation of injuries and the improvement of the performance of sports skills?

 - How hypnosis can help your athletes to produce their top performance

 Hypnosis is an ergogenic aid used by many top athletes and teams that have been around for many years and is now making a comeback - due to the recently increased publicity that hypnotherapy is receiving.